Analysis: Small generic drug firms need niches to survive looming price war

 "Teva's acquisition of Ratiopharm and the Watson and Mylan deals that moved them from U.S.-focused operations into more European and global presence -- those are the three that really changed the scenarios," said Alan Sheppard, head of global generics at IMS Health, a healthcare information provider.

-Israel's Teva, the world's biggest generic drugs maker, bought Germany's Ratiopharm in 2010 for 3.6 billion euros, while Mylan significantly expanded its global presence through its 2007 purchase of the generics business of Germany's Merck KGaA.
+Israel's Teva, the world's biggest generic drugs maker, bought Germany's Ratiopharm in 2010 for 3.6 billion euros, while Mylan significantly expanded its global presence through its 2007 purchase of the generics business of Germany's Merck KGaA (MRCG.DE).

 IMS expects annual global spending on medicines to rise by a quarter to nearly $1.2 trillion in 2016 from $956 billion in 2011.
 Global generic spending is forecast to almost double to $400-430 billion by 2016, from $242 billion in 2011.